 The Aukey Latitude headphones are fairly low-profile in-ears.
 They have a sporty look due to their stability fins but don’t necessarily stand out from other wireless sports in-ears we’ve reviewed so far.
 They also have slightly angled earbuds with magnetic backs for easier cable management once around your neck.
 They come in an all-black design, but there’s also a variant with blue fins, cable and buttons.

 The Aukey Latitude headphones are typical in-ears and might not be comfortable for everyone as they enter your ear canal deeply.
 Thankfully, they come with a few ear tip sizes options to help you find the most comfortable fit.
 However, you could feel fatigue while wearing them for long periods of times.
-If you’re looking for more comfortable budget headphones, try the Anker SoundBuds Curve instead.
+If you’re looking for more comfortable headphones, with a similar design try the Anker SoundBuds Curve or the JBl Reflect Mini 2 Instead.

 The in-line remote of the Aukey Latitude gives you common functionalities that most wireless in-ears have.
 You have music/call management, volume control, and track skipping forward and backward.
 The remote itself does feel a bit cheaper when compared to similar headphones like the Jaybird X3, but the buttons are still fairly clicky and easy to use.
 You can also switch between EQ presets with a double press of the multifunction button.
 However, no feedback lets you know on which mode you are on, other than the sound difference, which is disappointing and confusing.